How can demolition be carried out just because a person is accused? SC slams 'bulldozer justice'

 The top court was hearing petitions filed by one Rashid Khan from Rajasthan and Mohammad Hussain from Madhya Pradesh, who alleged that their properties were demolished illegally and as a form of "revenge" by the authorities.

 "They demolished 50-60 year old homes.
-The home was demolished because the son or tenant of the owner is involved (accused in a crime).. one case is from Madhya Pradesh and one from Udaipur," Bar and Bench quoted Singh as saying.
+The home was demolished because the son or tenant of the owner is involved (accused in a crime).. one case is from Madhya Pradesh and one from Udaipur," Singh said.

 The court observed that "demolition on any such ground of being an accused is not correct."